unswexplains/unswexplains.github.io/51231ab00b15/content.md

 If we're lucky, that subset might just happen to have the same composition as the population, and we might end up with a representative sample.
 But it might not.
 In the case of Literary Digest, it didn't.
 The proportion of Republican voters among subscribers and phone owners was much higher than the proportion of Republicans among Americans as a whole.

-Rather than hope to get lucky, it's better to give every member of the population the same chance of ending up in the sample.
+Rather than hope to get lucky, it's better to give every member of the population the same chance of ending up in the sample - to select without bias.

 # Dos and don'ts